-The Committee will officially start meeting at the close of the Unicon, though the Chairperson can open it before, to take advantage of having so many persons physically together.
+This publication should be updated after every Unicon.
+The IUF Rulebook Chair will head the committee, but may optionally name a sub-committee.
+The Rulebook Committee will officially start meeting at the close of the Unicon, though the Chairperson can open it before, to take advantage of having so many persons physically together.
 The Committee should finish their business and make their specific proposals within three (3) months of the close of the Unicon.
 If they need more time, they may ask the IUF President for a time extension.
 This is meant to be the only time that changes to the Rulebook are made, although exceptions are possible in extraordinary cases.
+The IUF

-The IUF President is responsible for making sure that the IUF Rulebook committee stays focused and on schedule.
+President is responsible for making sure that the Rulebook committee stays focused and on schedule.